Petko Hristov: Fiorentina

 On 17 July 2017, Fiorentina confirmed they had signed Hristov on a five-year contract after Firenze Viola, Fiorentina owner, himself liked the player after seeing him in action at the European Under-19 Championship.
 On 20 August 2017, he was on the bench for the first time in the Serie A match against Inter Milan.
 He made his unofficial debut for the club against Real Madrid on 24 August coming on as a substitute in added time for the Trofeo Bernabeu game.

 Ternana (loan)

 On 16 August 2018, Hristov joined Serie C club Ternana on loan until 30 June 2019.
 He scored his first goal for the club on 4 December 2018 in a league match against Rimini won by Ternana by 3:0.

 Bisceglie (loan)

 On 9 August 2019, Hristov joined Serie C club Bisceglie on loan until 30 June 2020.

 Pro Vercelli (loan)

 On 18 September 2020, Hristov joined Serie C club Pro Vercelli on loan until 30 June 2021.

 Spezia

 After his good performance for Pro Vercelli in Serie C, on 5 July 2021 Hristov moved to Serie A team Spezia, signing a contract until 2025.
-He made his debut for the team on 13 August in a Coppa Italia match against Pordenone and compleated his Serie A debut on 23 August in a match against Cagliari.
+He made his debut for the team on 13 August in a Coppa Italia match against Pordenone and completed his Serie A debut on 23 August in a match against Cagliari.